matthieumota/today/README.md

 ## Notes

 This component is work in progress, it's no stable.
-Also, you should note that only french holidays are hardcoded because not need to support multi zone, but a PR well documented and tested can be merge.
+Also, you should note that only french holidays are hardcoded because it doesn't need to support multi zone, but a PR well documented and tested can be merged.